mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 online source I've found on MongoDB usage is a failure to address the fundamental syntax of the query language.
 All sources seem to think the best way to understand the language is from examples.
-Somewhat true, but many of us find it easier to remember a few basic rules than a long list of incantations.
+That is somewhat true, but many of us find it easier to remember a few basic rules than a long list of incantations.
 This section is an attempt to provide some simple rules that can, I hope, help you better understand the